-Members of the public attending iCaSH clinics are also now required to wear a face covering.
+Members of the public attending iCaSH in person will be required to wear a face covering.

 If you are over the age of 16 and have no symptoms but wish to access screening for sexually transmitted infections, you can use our online Express Test home testing service.

-Services offered will change depending on the progress of the pandemic and national Public Health England advice.
+Please note: changes to services are dependent on the progress of the pandemic, national and local Public Health England advice and service capacity.
 Please keep checking our website for up-to date information.

-Further information about contraception and sexually transmitted infections can be found on our website here.
+Further information about contraception and sexually transmitted infections can be found under the contraception & sexual health tab above.

 Message for people who are HIV positive